Oswald Peraza Player Props: Yankees vs. Angels

 - Peraza hit .306 with three doubles, a home run and six walks.

-- Peraza picked up at least one hit nine times last season in 21 games played (42.9%), including multiple hits on five occasions (23.8%).
+- Peraza had a hit in nine of 21 games a season ago, with multiple hits in five of those games.

-- Logging a trip to the plate in 21 games last season, he hit only one round-tripper.
+- He hit a home run once out of 21 games a year ago, going deep in 1.8% of his plate appearances.

-- Peraza drove in a run in two games last season out of 21, but did not have multiple RBIs in either of those games.
+- He crossed home in seven of 21 games a year ago (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.